 A competing interests statement is required for all papers submitted to Scientific Reports.
 If there is no conflict of interest, a statement declaring this must still be included in the paper.

-Scientific Reports requires a Data Availability Statement to be included in the Methods section of submitted manuscripts (see 'Availability of materials and data' section for more information).
+Scientific Reports requires a Data Availability Statement to be included in all submitted manuscripts (at the end of the main text, before the References section); see 'Availability of materials and data' section for more information.

 Any Supplementary Information should be submitted with the manuscript and will be sent to referees during peer review.
 It is published online with accepted manuscripts.
 We request that authors avoid "data not shown" statements and instead make their data available via deposition in a public repository (see 'Availability of materials and data' for more information).
 Any data necessary to evaluation of the claims of the paper that are not available via a public depository should be provided as Supplementary Information.
 Supplementary Information is not edited, typeset or proofed, so authors should ensure that it is clearly and succinctly presented at initial submission, and that the style and terminology conform to the rest of the paper.
 Authors should include the title of the manuscript and full author list on the first page.